justindijkshoorn/vagrant-puppet-lamp-ubuntu/readme.md

 	$ MySql username: root
 	$ MySql password is unset use the following command to set: sudo mysqladmin -uroot password yourpassword

+## Note: Vagrant Synced folders - Timezone
+If you use Vagrant Synced folders be sure the Vagrant box and local machine have the same time.
+To check the current time use

+	$ date

+To change the timezone for Ubuntu (Vagrant box) use the following command and follow on screen instructions

+	$ sudo dpkg-reconfigure tzdata

 ## Note: Enable htaccess
 By default Apache doesn't allow the use of .htaccess files, to enable this use the following.
 First enable rewrite using this command